braak/Moo/README.md

 ## Why?
 This is mostly a test.
 It is supposed to be slightly more complex than "Hello, World!".
 In addition to creating a binary a library is created and linked against.
 In the future I plan to add more features.

-## TODO
-* Unit tests
-* Command-line parameters
-  * '--say', '--version' and '--help'.
-* GUI version, which displays an image.
-*

 ## Copyright and license
 Copyright 2016 Jan-Niklas Braak